btrmt. | Betterment

 analects

 I have a terrible memory.
 Everything I learn I have to leave somewhere I can find later.
 This is where I put them.
 Analects are a collection of ideas, extracts, or teachings.
 These are mine, to myself, and anyone else who might find them interesting.
-With a background in brain science and the sciences of mind, I explore how ideas become ideologies become action, for better or worse.
+With a background in brain and behaviour science, I explore how ideas become ideologies become action, for better or worse.
 Here, you’ll find links to all the content I produce for any of the btrmt. projects.

 Animals First